 - Addicts don’t need treatment because they can stop if they really want to.
 Since addiction is a compulsion, addicts find it hard to control themselves and even bring themselves to quit.
 The false belief that drugs can help you, the withdrawal symptoms, and many other factors make things even more difficult for them to stop.

 - Addicts can only change once they hit rock bottom.
 This is a dangerous myth.
 If we wait for a person to hit his bottom, it may be too late.
 Every person has a different bottom and it is always a better idea to seek help early on in the addiction that to wait for that perfect desperate and tragic moment.

 - Treatment is a one-shot deal.
 Addiction is a chronic disorder involving a strong, uncontrollable urge to do drugs or drink alcohol.
 Going into rehab is not the magic answer and some recovering addicts require long-term and even repeated treatments.

-To find out more about addiction and how to seek help for yourself or a loved one, talk to a Rehabilitation Specialist now: 0917 509 8826.
+To find out more about addiction and how to seek help for yourself or a loved one, talk to our Recovery Specialists now: 0917 509 8826.